graalvm/graalvm-demos/archive/class-initialization-examples/README.md

 1. Download and install the latest GraalVM JDK using [SDKMAN!](https://sdkman.io/).
     ```bash
-    sdk install java 21.0.1-graal
+    sdk install java 21.0.5-graal
     ```

-2. Download or clone the repository and navigate into the `native-image-configure-examples` directory:
+2. Download or clone the repository and navigate into the `class-initialization-examples` directory:
     ```bash
     git clone https://github.com/graalvm/graalvm-demos
     ```
     ```bash
-    cd graalvm-demos/native-image-configure-examples
+    cd graalvm-demos/archive/class-initialization-examples
     ```

 ## Build and Run Examples

 1. Change to one of the demo subdirectories, for example, `configure-at-runtime-example`:
     ```bash
-    cd graalvm-demos/native-image-configure-examples/configure-at-runtime-example
+    cd configure-at-runtime-example
     ```
 2. Build the project:
     ```bash
     mvn package
     ```
-3. Once the Maven build succeeds, a native executable called "runtime-example" will be generated in the `configure-at-runtime-example/target/` directory.
+3. Once the Maven build succeeds, a native executable called "runtime-example" will be generated in the _configure-at-runtime-example/target/_ directory.
 Run it:
     ```bash
     ./target/runtime-example
     ```